chiubaca/notes/permanent-notes/everest-basecamp.md

-The team and I arrive at Lukkla on tiny and shaky plane and hiked our first 8k to a tiny teahouse in Phakding.
+The team and I arrived at Lukkla on tiny and shaky plane and hiked our first 8k to a tiny teahouse in Phakding.

 ![the btbc team at lukkla](attachments/GOPR0235.jpg)